Sofi3406/simple_alarm_in_python/README.md

 🐍 Written in pure Python.

-🎵 Plays an alarm sound (optional).
+🎵 Plays an alarm sound

 🖥 Runs in the terminal (no GUI).